 Occasionally, I have needed to stop and remove all the docker containers I am running locally.
 I got tired of googling for the commands and wrote a snippet that I could easily access.

 Before we see how to stop and remove all containers, we need to list all the containers.

 docker container ls [OPTIONS].

 By default, it shows just the running containers and a lot of information that we won't need.
 So let's pass in some options.

 docker container ls -aq

 docker container stop [OPTIONS] CONTAINER [CONTAINER...]

 We can see it takes a space-delimited list of container ids/names to stop.
-We already have the list of container id’s from the previous step.
-All we need to do now is use a shell expansion trick to pass in the list of all containers.
+We already have the list of container id's from the previous step.
+We need to use a shell expansion trick to pass in the list of all containers.

 docker container stop $(docker container ls -aq)